cybergarage/uecho/doc/examples.md

 # Examples for ECHONET Lite Controller

-The `uecho-c` includes some sample implementations for controller and device of [ECHONET Lite][enet] in the `examples` directory.
+The `uecho-c` includes sample implementations for both controllers and devices of [ECHONET Lite][enet] in the `examples` directory.

 ## uechosearch

-The `uechosearch` is a sample controller to search all [ECHONET Lite][enet] nodes in the same local area network, and the usage is below.
+The `uechosearch` is a sample controller that searches for all [ECHONET Lite][enet] nodes on the same local area network.
+The usage is as follows.

 ```
 Usage : uechosearch [options]